-Course Retake: Register and pay to retake one or more courses.
-The earned grade for a retake course is recorded in the student's academic record.

-Course Audit: Attend classes and fully participate in all lectures, labs, assignments, quizzes and exams to earn a 75% or higher cumulative course grade.
-CBD College does not charge readmission students to audit a course and no grade is recorded.

-Independent Study: Self-study the course materials to prepare and sit for a cumulative written, and when appropriate, skills-based final examination.
+- Module Retake: Register and pay to retake all courses in a previously passed module.
+The earned grade for a retake course is recorded in the student's academic record. - Module Audit:Attend classes and fully participate in all lectures, labs, assignments, quizzes and exams to earn a 75% or higher cumulative course grade.
+CBD College does not charge readmission students to audit a module and no grades are recorded. - Independent Study: Self-study the course materials to prepare and sit for a cumulative written, and when appropriate, a skills-based final examination.
 This option allows a maximum of 3 attempts per exam to demonstrate competency with a score of 75% or higher.
+Completion of all required competency testing is required 7 days prior to the anticipated start date.